duartegroup/resources/tutorials/git/README.md

 account.
 On this page hit the `Fork` button in the top right and fork it to your account.

 It's on this copy that changes will be made that can then be added to the [base repository](https://github.com/duartegroup/resources).
+Note an alternative to forking a repository is to just clone then create a new `branch` from the master branch.
+However, for most repositories you may not have push privileges and will need to work on a fork.

 ***